QEMU vs KVM: Key Differences in Virtualization

 Backup Proxmox VM with Vinchin

-4. Review and submit the job.
+4. Review the backup details and hit Submit to run the backup job.

 Backup Proxmox VM with Vinchin